 As part of Lilien's end-to-end IT solutions, we are authorized resellers of the products and services of leading IT manufacturers and distributors.
 In many cases, we have achieved the highest level of relationship the manufacturer or distributor offers.
 In addition, our employees hold certifications issued by these manufacturers and by industry associations relating to the configuration, installation and servicing of these products.
 Lilien differentiates itself from its competitors by the range of manufacturers and distributors we represent, the relationship level we have achieved with these manufacturers and distributors and the scope of the manufacturer and industry certifications our employees hold.
-There can be no assurance that we will be able to retain these relationships with our manufacturers and distributors, that we will be able to retain the employees holding these manufacturer and industry certifications, or that our employees will maintain their manufacturer or industry certifications.
+There can be no assurance that we will be able to retain these relationships with our manufacturers and distributors, that we will be able to retain the employees holding these manufacturer or industry certifications.
 The loss of any of these relationships or certifications could have a material adverse effect on our business.